ShamylZakariya/MrDoodle/android/MrDoodle/NOTES.md

 - switch placeholder graphics from PNGs to vector
 - update GSM deps

-- Use the canonical build # as a header in HTTP calls
 - Add a killswitch file on another server, say, shamylzakariya.github.io. it would be a JSON file with contents like: {
 	"discontinued": null || "MrDoodle sync services have been discontinued, sorry" }

-- MainActivity
-	Put a sync status type icon in the header? what does it show?
-Would it encourage signing in for sync when not signed in?

 #NEXT
 Landscape layout for sync settings, about screen